lukes611/phdThesis/readme.txt

-	notes:
-		2 - now I only mentioned I reference any previous work 9 - it is a new algorithm compared to the honours though
-		24. There is no run time comparison to verify your theoretical complexity in sect 3.1.4.
-Why not?
-			 - since i have a theoretical one can I skip it?
-		25. In sect 4.8 - 4.12 you should only present results that are novel and compare them against those in your honours thesis. - these are novel from my adelaide paper add in second graph comparing icp with fvr theoretically redo the label for mono experiments

-	TODO
-		22. Figure 4.27 shows reconstructions for FVR but none for ICP and FM you state that they are difficult to reconstruct with these, but a picture is worth 1000 words the worse they look the better it is for you.
-If you really can not reconstruct these then please given specific and detailed justification of why they are difficult to reconstruct.

-	CLARE-TODO
-		page 20. highlight big picture? ask clare about this replace color with colour throughout
-		page 79 "while -"?
-		check all figures come after mentioned
+	Medium Changes:
+		1. Try the new CUDA framework, test the speed of FVR and compare it to the others
+		2. Add a theoretical performance graph to compare FVR and ICP
+		3. Redo the labels for the Monocular camera results tables.
+		4. Add the figure comparing ICP, FM2D and FVR qualitatively

+	Ask Clare:
+		1. Inquire about what was meant by "Highlight big picture" on Page 20
+		2. Page 79. "while -" why the dash
+		3. what do you mean on page 101 / (105 in ms word (fig 3.7))

+	Replace:
+		2. asus xtion pro live -> Asus Xtion Pro Live
+		3. phase correlation -> phase correlation
+		4. projection-map transform -> "Projection-map transform"
+		5. fm3d -> FM-3D
+		7. microsoft camera -> undefined
+		8. dataset -> data set
+		6. octree -> ?
+		9. x-axis -> ?
+		10. capitals in table headers = check AMA

+	Other Major:
+		1. fix tables
 			cannot find reference to figure 3.2
-		make sure asus xtion is stable
 			make figure 3.4A: A Projected Frame (a bit larger) check listing 3.3 after
-		check capitalization for Phase Correlation vs phase correlation ask clare about what she means on page 101 / 105 in ms word (fig 3.7) figure 3.8 is not reffered to in text tables should have their titles/captions above the table projection map transform - this algorithm name should be capitalised??? make sure fm3d is FM-3D everywhere
-		in 3DReconstruction.tex:line-207 listing labeled:"Phase Correlation Based SLAM Algorithm" is not referenced in text check all Octree is uppercase O
-		ask ruben about para 3 in intro in experiments section subsection 4.1 in tools remove anything about microsoft cam fix all table / figure numbers see figure 4.2 / 4.1 find all dataset and Data Set to "data set" do all fm3d to FM-3D
-		change all my active data set names from X Axis set ... to X-Axis set capitals in table headers
-		table 4.5 fvr comparison table should be under the paragraph see docx file page 203
+			figure 3.8 is not reffered to in text tables should have their titles/captions above the table in 3DReconstruction.tex:line-207 listing labeled:"Phase Correlation Based SLAM Algorithm" is not referenced in text fix all table / figure numbers see figure 4.2 / 4.1 change all my active data set names from X Axis set ... to X-Axis set table 4.5 fvr comparison table should be under the paragraph see docx file page 203 check all figures come after mentioned

-	ask ruben:
-		questions from above
-		what i need to do to be ready to submit get a form: i have to fill out a form for submitting ask goul
+	Submission Preparation:
+		1. Research PhD Submission on Griffith Site
+		1. Email Goul, Ask him about the form to be filled, and the process
-			ruben has to fill out a form
+		2. Remind Ruben to fill out such a form
-		do i need to print it?
-			ask hdr office if required
+		3. Inquire to HDR office about print-out and submission [if 1. fails]